Pat Sanderson

-Sanderson is an established and firm favourite at Worcester Warriors – both of the supporters and the club, and is fondly referred to as 'Captain Fantastic'.
+Sanderson had been a long-serving player at Worcester Warriors.
 He has played over 100 top flight games and scored 22 tries for Worcester and has again being named as club captain for the 2008/09 season by Director of Rugby for Worcester Mike Ruddock.

-Sanderson was also a high-calibre sevens player, having made his debut back in 1997 in Hong Kong.
+Sanderson also played sevens, having made his debut back in 1997 in Hong Kong.
 In 2003–04 he played in six of the IRB World Series rounds including the three wins in South Africa, Hong Kong and London.
-He also helped England win the prestigious Hong Kong event.
+England won the Hong Kong event that year.
 In 2002 he was also a member of England's Commonwealth Games squad in Manchester.

-Sanderson is the chairman of The Professional Rugby Players' Association and he is well placed to understand the problems players face, particularly with injuries.
+Sanderson is the chairman of The Professional Rugby Players' Association having experienced several injuries during his career.
 A fractured shoulder, two damaged knees and prolapsed disc have all kept him out of the game at different stages.
 Sanderson is also now the players representative of the This is Rugby campaign, in association with the Professional Rugby Players' Association, Premier Rugby Limited and the RFU, to promote the Core Values of rugby following a spate of disreputable incidents in professional premiership rugby.

 Sanderson committed his future to Worcester Warriors on the eve of the 2007–08 season by agreeing a new two-year deal, which would see him remain at Sixways until 2010.

 In August 2011, Sanderson was forced to retire from rugby after failing to recover from a shoulder injury.